afrigeri/geologic-symbols-qgis/README.md

 There are several options to contribute to this project, as adding new symbols or refer a problem in an existing symbols.

 1. Clone and work on your local copy or
 2. If you want to add symbols/graphics or update/fix existing ones, send the single symbol/svg __one symbol/graphics per file__ in the 'issue' section above on this page.
 When submitting the symbol select the 'New Symbol' green tag or the 'Symbol Fix' orange tag from the menu on the right, and attach the xml/svg file to the issue message (you will have to rename it .txt).

 Remember to follow these simple guidelines:
 1. Symbols should comply as much as possible with the original instructions.
 If something can not be replicated, just indicate it in the issue tracker for future reference.
 2. __Naming__: all the symbols should be named as follow: [code or id] : [Description].
 This way it will be much more easier to use the symbols in QGIS.
-3. For __asymmetric symbols__, convention here is to draw features clockwise, or leave the symbol to the left of the line.
+3. For __asymmetric symbols__ ad scarps or thrusts, convention here is to draw features clockwise, or leave the symbol to the left of the line.
 For example, the downthrown block of a normal fault is stays on the left of the line.

 ## Usage notes and conventions